 Models Supported Minimum Non-colinear Points / Description Conformal 2 Supports uniform scaling and rotation and thus will not change the object geometry.
 Affine 3 Supports separate linear scaling factors in the X and Y directions, as well as rotation and axis shear.
 Plane Projective 4 Intended for oblique imagery where distortion due to both sensor optics and relief displacement are minimal.
 Bilinear 4 Models lens distortion where not enough control points can be located for higher-order polynomial models.
 Polynomials: Order 2 Order 3 Order 4 Order 5 Order 6 6 10 15 21 28 Polynomials may be used to model various types of non-uniform distortion.
 To ensure mathematical stability it is recommended that at least twice the minimum number of control points be defined.
 Piecewise Affine 3 Assumes control points are correctly located in both object and map coordinates; no best fit or residuals are computed.
 Creates a triangular mesh using the specified control points, with each triangle having its own affine model derived from its vertices.
 The mesh may be extrapolated to the edges of the object.
 Individual distorted control point locations only affect the immediately surrounding triangles.
-Rational Polynomial Uses coefficients provided with the image to compensate for sensor orientation and optics.
-Requires selection of a DEM raster and geoid height at the image location to correct for distortion due to topography.
+Rational - Predefined (images only) Uses rational polynomial formula coefficients provided with the image to compensate for image distortions due to sensor orientation and optics as well as topographic effects.
+Requires 3D control points (with Z values), selection of a DEM raster, and geoid height at the image location.
+Rational - Computed (images only) 20 Computes a rational polynomial formula from 3D control points to compensate for image distortions due to sensor orientation and optics as well as topographic effects.
+Requires 3D control points (with Z values), selection of a DEM raster, and geoid height at the image location.
+A minimum of 20 well-chosen control points are required, and typically at least 50 are needed for accurate results.
 Manifold 3 Allows an image to be projected onto a 3D manifold mesh.
 The user may specify 3D control points and breaklines.
 A typical use is to georeference scans of geological cross-sections.